 Epson procures goods and services from all over the world.
 Domestic Japanese procurement accounts for about 42% of our total procurement spend.
 Asia accounts for the large majority of the remaining 58%.

-Our procurement spend for direct materials (production materials and outsourced manufacturing) for about 63% and indirect materials (including factory consumables, machinery, public relations, logistics, and staffing) for 37%.
+Our procurement spend for direct materials (production materials and outsourced manufacturing) accounts for about 66% and indirect materials (including factory consumables, machinery, public relations, logistics, and staffing) for about 34%.
 Epson has business with 1,700 direct material suppliers mainly in Asia where our main manufacturing sites are located, and about half of our indirect materials spend is in Japan.

 Procurement Over View

 Supplier Evaluation Program

 Epson evaluates all suppliers, both direct materials suppliers and indirect materials suppliers.
 Suppliers are evaluated from multiple angles on the basis of a supplier evaluation program.
 The program consists primarily of an indirect evaluation and a direct evaluation (periodic evaluation).
 The indirect evaluation is based on information from a credit investigation service.
 The direct evaluation is a self-check that suppliers do to evaluate their own QCD and other performance metrics.

 Evaluation based on information from a third-party credit investigation